raphael-blanchard/website-dev/iccv23_challenge_LiI.md

 ## Contact us

-If you have any question or see anything wrong, please do not hesitate to post issues on this [github website](https://github.com/water-horse/ICCV2023_SLAM_Challenge.git).
+If you have any question or see anything wrong, please do not hesitate to <b>post issues on this [github website](https://github.com/water-horse/ICCV2023_SLAM_Challenge.git)</b>.
 We would love to hear from your feedback!
 Every post will be responded with no spared effort within 36 hours.